philwo/siso/docs/starlark_config.md

              those steps will use the inputs of this step as inputs instead of the outputs of this step. used for `stamp` step or so.
-             Recursively replaced when multiple replace steps are chained.
           * `accumulate`: if any output of this step is used in other steps, those steps will use the inputs and outputs of this step as inputs. used for thin archive or so.